automenta/mb7/doc/README.vsn.md

 - **What’s Happening:** We’ve embedded compact, offline LMs—think successors to 2025’s LLaMA derivatives—running
   on-device.
 They analyze NObject content and tags, suggesting tags like `#task` for “Finish report by Friday” or `#mood: happy` for upbeat text.
-- **Why It Works:** Offline LMs keep SemanticScribe decentralized—no cloud dependency, no privacy risks.
+- **Why It Works:** Offline LMs keep Netention decentralized—no cloud dependency, no privacy risks.
 They empower users in remote or disconnected settings, ensuring the app’s intelligence is always available, aligning with its freedom-first design.

 ### Long-Context / Memory Models

-- **What’s Happening:** Next-gen LMs with vast context windows (e.g., 100k+ tokens) and persistent memory are integrating as “assistants” within SemanticScribe.
+- **What’s Happening:** Next-gen LMs with vast context windows (e.g., 100k+ tokens) and persistent memory are integrating as “assistants” within Netention.
 Tag an NObject `#assist: summarize my notes`, and it condenses all your tagged content. `#memory: recall last week` pulls relevant NObjects from your history.
 - **Why It Works:** Users need synthesis and recall—long-context LMs handle sprawling NObject collections, while memory preserves context across sessions.
-This turns SemanticScribe into a personal knowledge partner, enhancing productivity without breaking decentralization (memory stays local).
+This turns Netention into a personal knowledge partner, enhancing productivity without breaking decentralization (memory stays local).

 ### Why This Matters